ryuichi24/ryuichi24/README.md

 ## About me
 - 😎 &nbsp; Pasionate about new technologies and a quick learner
 - 🎓 &nbsp; Studying Computer Science in Bulgaria
-- 💼 &nbsp; Work as a C# junior developer
 - 🐈 &nbsp; I love cats